mrazomej/AutoEncoderToolkit.jl/docs/src/infomaxvae.md

 bound on the mutual information between the latent space and the input data.

-Because of the need of this separate network, the [`InfoMaxVAE`](@ref InfoMaxVAE) struct in `AutoEncode.jl` takes two arguments to construct: the original [`VAE`](@ref VAEstruct) struct and a network to compute the mutual information.
+Because of the need of this separate network, the [`InfoMaxVAE`](@ref InfoMaxVAE) struct in `AutoEncoderToolkit.jl` takes two arguments to construct: the original [`VAE`](@ref VAEstruct) struct and a network to compute the mutual information.
 To properly deploy all relevant functions associated with this second network, we also provide a [`MutualInfoChain`](@ref MutualInfoChain)